hazukit0/modoki-nerdle/README.md

 - Color the numeric control panel
 - Create a callout for game message
 - Pop-up dialog
-- Consider the server-side logic.
-(Whether data should be placed in local storage or server-side)
+- Read and save data to local storage
-- Separation of server-side and front-end logic
+- Statistics function
 - Game data export and inport

 ## Local Storage Data